IAL 16: Small Astro-Bodies of the Inner Solar System and Target Earth

 Most of the effort has gone into looking for NEAs, because comets are considered a lesser risk.

-In any case, we can't find long-period comets anyway if they are out beyond Pluto for tens of thousand years or more where they are mostly too dim to find---but when it comes in it will be so pretty---see the figure below (local link / general link: comet_lovejoy.html).
+In any case, we CANNOT find long-period comets anyway when they are way out beyond Neptune for tens of thousand years or more where they are mostly too dim to find---but when they come in they can be so pretty---see the figure below (local link / general link: comet_lovejoy.html).

 NEAs, on the other hand, are in orbit in the inner Solar System.